K-Khud/ArtCatalogue/README.md

 **SuffixSequence**

-The `SuffixIterator` struct and `SuffixSequence` struct allows to iterate over suffixes that are formed from a sinle string.
+The `SuffixIterator` struct and `SuffixSequence` struct allows to iterate over suffixes that are formed from a single string.
 For example, if it takes a word `dog`, then it forms a sequence of the following suffixes: `dog, og, g`.

-**Job**
+**Concurrent tasks**

+Actor `Job` and class `JobScheduler` are used to schedule concurrent tasks of searching matching suffixes and estimating a search efficiency by providing the search time.

 **Injected property wrapper**